Use This Five of Anything Icebreaker for Team Building

 - Tell the newly formed groups that their assignment is to share with the members of their group their five favorite movies of all time, or their five favorite novels or their five least liked films, and so forth as discussed above.

 While I generally recommend icebreakers that are related to the topic of the meeting, five of anything is a quick, fun team building activity that people really enjoy.
-No one is asked to leave their conversational comfort zone and I have never found a participant unwilling to share the answers to this type of question.
+No one is asked to leave their conversational comfort zone and participants are never unwilling to share the answers to this type of question.

 - Tell the groups that one person must take notes and be ready to share the highlights of their group discussion with the whole group upon completion of the assignment.